amirimah/Election_Analysis/README.md

 2- Get a complete list of candidates and counties that received votes.
 3- Calculate the total number of votes each candidate and county received.
 4- Calculate the percentage of votes each candidate and county won.
-5- Determine the winner of the election based on poplular vote and the county with the largest number of votes.
+5- Determine the winner of the election based on popular vote and the county with the largest number of votes.

 ## Resources
 - data source: election_results.csv